kinecosystem/move-kin-android/README.md

 ```

 ### Opening *AppsDiscoveryActivity* activity
-You can open the *AppsDiscoveryActivity* directly with any of your buttons in your application
+You can open the *AppsDiscoveryActivity* directly with a button of your choice in your application

 ```java
 yourButton.setOnClickListener(v -> {